guomics-lab/DDA-BERT/software/README.md

 unzip and move to project root directory.
 > **⚠️Note**: This project was built using **FragPipe v22**, which includes the following core components: **MSFragger v4.1**, **Philosopher v5.1.1**, **diaTracer v1.1.5**, **IonQuant v1.10.27**.
 If you're using a different version of FragPipe, make sure to download compatible versions of these tools and properly configure your environment to ensure smooth execution of the analysis pipeline.

-You can download FragPipe from [here](https://guomics-share.oss-cn-shanghai.aliyuncs.com/SOFTWARE/DDA-BERT/FragPipe22_0.zip) with the following core components。
+You can download FragPipe from [here](https://guomics-share.oss-cn-shanghai.aliyuncs.com/SOFTWARE/DDA-BERT/FragPipe22_0.zip) with the following core components.

 #### Prerequisites
-Ensure that Conda or Miniconda is installed.
-We recommend Miniconda; follow the installation instructions on the official website.
+Clone the DDA-BERT repository and set up an isolated Conda environment:

 ```shell
 git clone https://github.com/guomics-lab/DDA-BERT.git